Signs of Human Trafficking

 - Sex Trafficking in Indian Country: Advocacy Curriculum

 - Talking Circle: Human Trafficking in Tribal Communities

 - Talking Circle: Starting a Human Trafficking Conversation in a Tribal Community

 “We know while there are similarities in [survivor] experiences, there are a lot of difference as well... we should never be providing services or creating any programs unless we are listening to survivors first.
-They should always make sure we are listening to our relatives.”
+They should always be at the center of what we are doing, and so we should always make sure we are listening to our relatives.”